dnanexus/dxCompiler/doc/ExpertOptions.md

 * `dx_timeout`: Either a string value that specifies days, hours, and/or minutes in the format "1D6H30M" or an object with at least one of the keys `days`, `hours`, `minutes`.
 * `dx_access`: An object with any of the keys:
   * `network`: An array of domains to which the app has access, or "*" for all domains
-  * `project`: The maximum level of access the applet has to the host project - a string with any DNAnexus access level
+  * `project`: The maximum level of access the applet has to the host project it was launched in - a string with any [DNAnexus access level](https://documentation.dnanexus.com/getting-started/key-concepts/projects#project-access-levels)
-  * `allProjects`: The maximum level of access the applet has to all projects
+  * `allProjects`: The maximum level of access the applet has to all projects the user has access to - a string with any DNAnexus access level
   * `developer`: Boolean - whether the applet is a developer, i.e. can create new applets
   * `projectCreation`: Boolean - whether the applet can create new projects
 * `dx_ignore_reuse`: Boolean - whether to allow the outputs of the applet to be reused